Mountain Beaver

 Russell Link in his new book, Living with Wildlife in the Pacific Northwest, recommends harassing mountain beavers in their burrows.

-"Becoming a 'bad neighbor' may cause a mountain beaver to leave and area, especially if it hasn't lived there long.
+"Becoming a 'bad neighbor' may cause a mountain beaver to leave an area, especially if it hasn't lived there long.
 Fill all existing and new tunnel entrances with dirt, rocks, or wadded newspaper.
 Some people have had luck success using freshly used cat litter in this way."

 He goes on to say you need to do this daily for as long as necessary.
 He also states that if you do not change the friendly environment, other beavers may move into the burrow.